EbrahimGhanbari/full-stack-coding-challenge/README.md

 - Program let user know if he/she placed his/her on another ship.
 - Program let user know if he/she fires his/her shot outside of the board.

+## Challanges
+- Deciding on the general frame of the code.
+- Using Promise, Async and Await features made the code readibility much better.

 ## Output
 Below is a snapshot of output.